Why Are Energy Bills Going Up In The UK?

 Why is there an energy crisis?

 As countries began recovering from the pandemic, demand for gas began increasing again.
 However, the increase could not be met due to a shortage in supply.
 As a result, gas prices started rising in 2021.
+Since, several factors have affected supply and demand, with some analysts calling it a perfect storm:

 • Hot weather in Asia caused increased gas used for air-conditioning.